boyuanliuoptics/DOS-calculation/README.md

 ## Notice and Future Plans

-The two methods are simple to expand to 2D structures.
-However, the DOS in 2D structures is not as smooth as that in 3D due to the inherent characteristic of the two methods.
-Thus we recommend Gaussian method in 2D to obtain a better DOS (will be available soon).
+The two algorithms GGR and Tr are simple to expand to 2D structures.
+However, the DOS in 2D structures is not as smooth as that in 3D due to bad continuity of the two methods.
+Thus we recommend [Gaussian method](https://github.com/stevengj/mpb/blob/master/examples/dos.scm) in 2D to obtain a better DOS.